by Dr Nicolas Lewkowicz, PhD, FRHistS

 The idea of a social contract in which the State sustains ever increasing levels of affluence has been gradually eroded since the economic crisis of the early 1970s, severely curtailed since the end of the Cold War and increasingly reversed since the onset of the Great Recession of 2008.
 In order to consolidate this reversal, the new social contract utilises some of the most fundamental principles of conservatism.
 The historical evolution of conservatism produced three orientations which presently guide the societal arrangements of the West and beyond.

 1 – The principle of ‘order’.
 This orientation can be understood in practical terms as the pigeonholing of individuals into restrictive categories in order to allow a reduced number of people to have custodianship of the political and economic process.
 According to Kirk, there is a conservative conviction that civilised society requires orders and classes; that the only true equality is moral equality.
 All other attempts at levelling lead to despair, if enforced by positive legislation.
 Man must put a control upon his will and his appetite, for conservatives know man to be governed more by emotion than by reason.
-Furthermore, conservatives espouse the notion that «freedom is […] not the precondition but the consequence of an accepted social arrangement» It is possible to surmise that conservatism upholds the notion that people crave authority and hierarchy and therefore accept being less than they can be and having less than they can have.
-As Scruton argues:
+Furthermore, conservatives espouse the notion that freedom is … not the precondition but the consequence of an accepted social arrangement It is possible to surmise that conservatism upholds the notion that people crave authority and hierarchy and therefore accept being less than they can be and having less than they can have.
+As Scruton argues: “the value of social order is higher than that of the market economy.
+Therefore, the value of any economic policy is to be measured not in its own terms, but in terms of the social arrangement which it serves.”

 2 – Derived from this obsession with strict social taxonomies, conservatives work to entrench the notion of restrictive political and economic enclosures.